Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 I’m not against an overarching arc to tie your series together, but in LWA’s case it really feels shoe-horned and poorly planned-out, overly simplistic and too goofy (a soccer game causing civil war?
 Really?) for its own good, in a series that until then, didn’t really need much of a tying saga to tell attractive adventures.

-As with every great anime, the characters are the heart of Little Witch Academia, which features one of the most diverse casts that I ever seen in an anime; aside from your Japanese protagonist, you have characters originating from England, Iceland, the Philippines, Germany and Russia, and these are just a few examples.
+As with every great anime, the characters are the heart of Little Witch Academia, which features one of the most diverse casts that I have ever seen in an anime.
+Aside from your Japanese protagonist, you have characters originating from England, Iceland, the Philippines, Germany and Russia, and these are just a few examples.

 Akko’s companions Lotte and Sucy also grew on me; Lotte’s soft, timid behavior and Sucy’s snarky, almost mean-spirited attitude give them a great contrast to Akko’s joyful hyperactivity, and the friendship the trio build is quite endearing.
 The two girls slowly grow from merely tolerating Akko to downright treasuring her as a friend and being willing to risk themselves for Akko’s own ambitions.